heavendata/heavendata.github.io/en/settings/attribute-roles.md

 ## Semantic Roles

-These roles are not strictly required, but help the system to map your data to formats as expected by target systems.
-You can ignore them during setup and we will ask you as soon as needed.
+These roles are not strictly required but help the system map your data to formats as expected by target systems.
+You can ignore them during setup; we will ask you as soon as needed.